 Vandalism, such as intentionally defacing school or personal property, as well as theft of school or personal property will not be tolerated.
-Students should not mark school furniture, equipment, walls, ceilings, or floors with pens, pencils, paints, or other marking devices.
-Tampering with fire alarms and extinguishers is a violation of state law.
-Anyone willfully damaging or destroying school property through arson, vandalism, or larceny, or creating a hazard to the safety of others will be suspended from school, will face possible expulsion, and will be referred to the proper law enforcement agency
+Anyone willfully or accidentally damaging or destroying school property through arson, vandalism, or larceny, or creating a hazard to the safety of others, may be suspended from school, face restorative justice consequences, face possible expulsion, and may be referred to the proper law enforcement agency.